Catmint: Grow and Care for Nepeta

 Q: Is catmint annual or perennial?

-A: Catmint is a perennial in most cases, as long as you start it early enough that it can develop good root structure and you mulch it well in the late fall.
-If you are in a super-cold climate, you’ll want to bring it indoors for the winter.
+A: It’s an herbaceous perennial in most cases, as long as you start it early enough that it can develop good root structure and you mulch it well in the late fall.

 Q: Do humans react to catnip like cats do?

-A: While it sends cats into a happy and gleeful frenzy, herbal folklore recommends catnip for people as a diuretic or to soothe the nerves.
-Whether it actually has any recordable result at all is a question that’s best asked of your local herbalist or physician, but it’s not considered poisonous in humans, and people occasionally use it in food or as a tea substitute.
+A: Whether it actually has any recordable result at all is a question that’s best asked of your local herbalist or physician, but it’s not considered poisonous in humans, and people occasionally use it in food or as a tea substitute.

-Q: What are the best varieties of catmint to grow?
+Q: What are the best varieties to grow?

-A: While that’s a subjective question and depends on what you’re trying to do in your yard, there are four varieties which are considered the best at producing lots of colorful blossoms throughout the year.
-Those four varieties are ‘Walker’s Low’, ‘Six Hills Giant’, ‘Joanna Reed’, and ‘Select Blue’, all of which were mentioned in the types segment above.
+A: ‘Walker’s Low’, ‘Six Hills Giant’, ‘Joanna Reed’, and ‘Select Blue’, all of which were mentioned in the types segment above are great catmint varieties.
 The Chicago Botanic Garden did a study of multiple cultivars of Nepeta in 2007, and gave all four of these cultivars five-star ratings.
 Happily, all are popular and easily found at your local garden center.